|

 My character was supposed to be named "Steve the Barista," but in the credits they just lists me as "Barista."
 It was a fun set, lot of joking around, but in a professional way.

-As for the finished project, there was one actor who I didn't think was very good, but the rest did fine.
+As for the finished project, there was one actor who I didn't think was very good, and it wasn't very funny.
+I ran into the writer/lead actor years later, and he agreed; it

 The Near Future -